3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the model file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleans> element.
-The boolean operation are applied in the sequence order by the each \<boolean> element.
+The boolean operation are applied in the sequence order of the \<boolean> element.

 **objectid** - Selects the object with the mesh to apply the boolean operation.
 The object MUST be a mesh object of type "model", excluding a booleans mesh defined in this extension.
 It MUST NOT reference a components object.